microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printjob-abort.md

 | Authorization | Bearer {token}.
 Required. |

 ## Request body
-In the request body, you can optionally provide the reason why job is being aborted.
+In the request body, you can optionally provide the reason why the job is being aborted.

 | Property     | Type        | Description |
 |:-------------|:------------|:------------|